-Graduate Program Coordinator: Chareen Snelson Student Outreach Services Manager: Kellie Branson Education Building, Room 304 (208) 426-4036 (phone) kbranson@boisestate.edu (email)
+Graduate Program Coordinator: Chareen Snelson Education Building, Room 305 (208) 426-4036 (phone) edtech@boisestate.edu (email) boisestate.edu/education-edtech/gc-tis (website)

 The Graduate Certificate in Technology Integration Specialist is designed for K-12 teachers who wish to develop skills in computer technology to support the teaching and learning process.
 Students admitted to the certificate program are required to be familiar with all policies of the Graduate College that govern graduate certificate programs.